Keeping Pets Safe from Coyotes and Wild Animals

 - Coyotes are night animals – it has been suggested that motion sensor lighting in your yard and on your house may discourage them from hanging around.

-- Trim bushes and shrubbery on your property so there is no available place for predators to hide.
-Be sure the yard has no convenient den spots, a cave-like place that provides shelter, including culverts or unused sheds.
+- Trim bushes and shrubbery in your yard so there is no available place for predators to hide.
+Be sure your property has no convenient den spots, a cave-like place that provides shelter, including culverts or unused sheds.

-Even smaller wild animals like raccoons and skunks can be a hazard to your pet because of the diseases they carry.
+Even smaller wild animals like raccoons and skunks can be a hazard to your pet because of the diseases they can carry.
 The Special Pals Low Cost Shot Clinics can get your pets current on all of their shots to keep them safe from deadly diseases.
-Call 281-579-7387 to find out when we’re holding the next Low Cost Shot Clinic.
+Click on our events calendar to see when we’re holding the next Low Cost Shot Clinic.